Rick Potion No. 9: Reception

 Zack Handlen of The A.V.
 Club gave the episode of B+, reserving particularly strong praise for what they saw as a "deconstruction of the creepiness of the love potion trope".
 Joe Matar of the website Den of Geek liked the episode, saying that while it was not as funny as the previous episode, it had a wonderfully dark ending, and that he enjoyed Jerry's action hero subplot.
 David Roa of Dead Screen loved the ending, saying that "while it was very deus ex machina, it was still satisfying."
 He compared it to how people treat the planet, and just move to a new location after destroying where they live.
 An author for the website Junkie Monkeys said that the episode was his second favorite up until that point, behind only "Anatomy Park".
 Noel Davila from the website Geeks Under Grace rated the episode 8.6 out of 9.0, saying the episode is "one of the greatest and arguably most impactful episodes to the entire series mythology".
 He appreciated the relationship dynamics in this episode and said that it did a great job in combining high-concept scientific theory with their extremely dark humour.

-Justin Roiland has called this his favorite episode of the first half of the first season, both because he thought it was paced well, and due to the fact that he loved how insane it got in the end.
+After the airing of the first half of the first season, Justin Roiland considered the episode his favorite for its pacing and ending, which he felt was "insane".